ibexa/documentation-developer/docs/api/rest_api_usage.md

 ### Request body

-While some short scalar parameters can be passed in the URIs or as GET parameters, some resources needs heavier structured payloads passed in the request body, in particular the ones to create (`POST`) or update (`PATCH`) items.
+You can pass some short scalar parameters in the URIs or as GET parameters, but other resources need heavier structured payloads passed in the request body, in particular the ones to create (`POST`) or update (`PATCH`) items.
 In the [REST API reference](rest_api_reference/rest_api_reference.html), request payload examples are given when needed.

 One example is the [creation of an authentication session](rest_api_authentication.md#establishing-a-session).

-When creating a Content, the payload is particular if the ContentType has some [Image](field_types_reference/imagefield.md) or [BinaryFile](field_types_reference/binaryfilefield.md) fields as files need to be attached.
+When creating a Content item, a special payload is needed if the ContentType has some [Image](field_types_reference/imagefield.md) or [BinaryFile](field_types_reference/binaryfilefield.md) Fields as files need to be attached.
 See the example of a [script uploading images](#creating-content-with-binary-attachments) below.

 When searching for Contents (or Locations), the query grammar is also particular.
 See the [Search section](#search-view) below.